dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 ## Technology stack

 Let's have a look at exactly what we're going to be using, and why.
-I'll go through the prerequisites and what to install first in a bit.
+I'll go through the prerequisites and installation requirements in a bit.

-* **Node** We will use this to write our server-side code in Javascript to run it on our machine, and serve up our website to our users
+* **Node**: We will use this to write our server-side code in JavaScript to run it on our machine, and serve up our website to our users.
-* **Docker** This uses container technology to reliably run apps and services on a machine.
+* **Docker**: This uses container technology to reliably run apps and services on a machine.
 The app interfaces with the Docker daemon through the [Docker Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api/).
-More on this later
+More on this later.
-* **Typescript** This allows us to add type safety to Javascript and allows us to use modern Javascript syntax in older browsers
+* **TypeScript**: This allows us to add type safety to JavaScript and allows us to use modern JavaScript syntax in older browsers.
-* **React** Allows us to write the front-end of our application in isolated components in an immutable, state-driven way, mixing Html with Javascript
+* **React**: Allows us to write the front-end of our application in isolated components in an immutable, state-driven way, mixing Html with JavaScript.
-* **Socket.io** Provides us with a way to communicate in real-time with the server and other clients using WebSocket technology, gracefully degrading on older browsers
+* **Socket.io**: Provides us with a way to communicate in real-time with the server and other clients using WebSocket technology, gracefully degrading on older browsers.

 Peppered amongst the main technologies mentioned above are various libraries which also provide a lot of value during development time:

-* **ExpressJS** Used to serve our web application
+* **ExpressJS**: Used to serve our web application.
-* **Webpack** To transpile our Typescript assests into normal Javascript
+* **Webpack**: To transpile our TypeScript assests into normal JavaScript.
-* **Bootstrap** To provide something decent looking - a problem I know all of us programmers endure!
+* **Bootstrap**: To provide something decent looking - a problem I know all of us programmers endure!

 There are a few more minor ones, but I will cover those as we come to them.